isomerpages/govtech-stp/_rgl-japan/00c-rgl-faq.md

 Travellers who test positive for COVID-19 will be given medical treatment accordingly.
 Travellers will be responsible for charges for COVID-19 treatment if symptoms develop during his/her stay in Singapore.

 Singapore Citizens and PRs may access Government subsidies and MediShield Life/Integrated Shield Plan to help pay for their bills.
-Long-Term Pass Holders who travelled on permitted travel arrangements may tap on their usual financing arrangements, such as private insurance, where applicable.
+Long-Term Pass Holders may tap on their usual financing arrangements, such as private insurance, where applicable.

 Note that all Short-Term Pass holders will be accorded the necessary medical treatment at their cost.